harrytyp/manual-coding-helper/README.md

 - Merging the json files into one
 - Being able to see and set the categories, category values and category descriptions within the GUI
 - selection screen for the column that is to be coded
+- Multi-Label classification support

+# Not Planned Features
+- Span annotations.
+This is only for table-based manual classification

 # Getting Started